UP-RS-ESP/vacon.github.io/_posts/2020-10-28-BBB-to-MP4-Webcam-and-Deskshare.md

 The next steps are tailored towards combining shared desktops and webcameras and applying a FFT-based noise canceling and speech filter ([afftdn](https://ffmpeg.org/ffmpeg-filters.html#afftdn)).
 We experimented with different low- and high-pass filtering options, but found this to be most useful.
 If you have a particularly noisy audio stream, you may need to filter this manually or use [audacity](https://www.audacityteam.org/).

+These steps also allow you to convert existing recordings.
+If you plan to record new, high resolution recording, please look at [OBS](https://obsproject.com/).

 On the BBB server change to the directory that contains the processed and published recordings.
 These are usually stored in `/var/bigbluebutton/published/presentation/`.
 Change directory to the meeting id of the recording - these are usually long digits and number combinations that you see in the http address when playing the recording (e.g., *bda894a68f6d2aa38dc62dd788e19d357e17948c-1603807633429*.)

 First, extract audio from webcam stream (stored in *video/webcams.webm*), filter audio with *afftdn*, and combine with desktop stream (stored in *deskshare/deskshare.webm*).
 We convert the WEBM format to MP4.